Chen Tianqiao

+Chen Tianqiao (陈天桥 (Chén Tiānqiáo)); born 1973) is a Chinese businessman who founded Shanda Group.

 Early life and education

-Chen was born in 1973 in a city in the Zhejiang Province, China.
-With his father working as an engineer and his mother teaching middle school English, Chen and his younger brother Danian grew up near Shanghai.
-In 1993 He earned a bachelor's degree in economics from Fudan University.
+Chen was born in Xinchang County, Zhejiang Province, China in 1973 and grew up near Shanghai with his younger brother Danian.
+His father was an engineer and his mother was a middle school English teacher.
+He earned his bachelor's degree in economics from Fudan University in 1993.

 Career

-Chen joined the state-run property developer Shanghai Lujiazui Group in 1994, holding management positions in the public relations office and also secretary of the chairman.
-In 1998 he became vice director of the office of the president of Kinghing Trust & Investment.
-Chen resigned from this role in 1999.
+Chen started at the state-owned property developer Shanghai Lujiazui Group in 1994, holding management positions in the public relations office before becoming secretary to the chairman.
+In 1998, he became the vice director of the office of the president at Kinghing Trust & Investment before resigning in 1999.

-He started Shanda Interactive Entertainment Limited as an online games company with his family in 1999.
-He became board president.
-Shanda Interactive became the first Chinese online games company listed in the U.S. on Nasdaq in May 2004.
-Shanda is known for creating and promoting a freemium model for online games subscription in China.

-The company became the largest Internet company in China by market capitalization in 2004.
-In 2004 Chen was second on China's Hurun Review rich list.
+In 1999, Chen started the online gaming company Shanda with members of his family.
+The company went on to become the largest Internet company by market capitalization in China in 2004.
+That same year, Chen was second on the Hurun Report's "rich list", was voted China Central Television's "Rising Business Star", and was featured in MIT Technology Review's Innovators Under 35 list.

-China Central Television voted him their leading "Rising Business Star."
-He was put on the 100 Innovators Under 35 list put out by the MIT Technology Review.

 Shanda Group went private in early 2012, with Chen, his wife, and his brother keeping a combined 57% stake.
+In 2015, Chen, as the beneficial owner of Shanda Asset Management, acquired over 80,127 hectares of land in Oregon from Fidelity National Financial for US$85 million, making him one of the largest foreign owners of land in the United States.

 Tianqiao Chen and his family sold all their stakes in Shanda Games in November 2014, after which Shanda Group refocused on investing.

 With Chen remaining chairman and CEO, by early 2017 Shanda Group was the majority shareholder of Legg Mason, Lending Club, and Community Health Systems.
 It also had property operations in China and North America and stakes in companies such as Sotheby's.
 Shanda sold its stakes in Sotheby's in 2017 and then it sold its stake Legg Mason later that year, and then Chen resigned as vice-chairman of the Legg Mason board.
 Chen has invested in the venture funds Propel(x) and Ubiquity Ventures.

 Ranked on various rich lists, Chen personally had $4 billion in net value in 2017 and was ranked as the 93rd richest person in China, according to the Hurun Report.

-In 2018, the Committee of 100 gave Chen an award for Lifetime Achievement as Tech Entrepreneur.
+In 2018, Chen purchased 500,000 acres in Ontario.
+The same year, the Committee of 100 gave Chen an award for Lifetime Achievement as Tech Entrepreneur.

+Politics

+According to China Youth Daily, Chen joined the Chinese Communist Party at age 18 and was elected to the central committee of Communist Youth League of China in Shanghai.
+In 2008, Chen was appointed to the 11th National Committee of the Chinese People's Political Consultative Conference (CPPCC).
+In 2013, Chen was appointed to the 12th National Committee of the CPPCC.
+He resigned from the CPPCC in 2018.